 For more information and another photo of this exact same location, albeit photographed from street level, see Tokyo 1880s • Ginza Streetcar.
 For more information about Ginza, see Tokyo 1890s • Shinbashi Bridge, Ginza.

-This image is generally attributed to Kozaburo Tamamura, but I recently found a print that stated Photograph by Enami.
+This image is generally attributed to Kozaburo Tamamura, but I recently found a print in a series of postcards that stated Photograph by Enami.

 Duits, Kjeld ().
 Tokyo, 1880s: Ginza and Kyobashi, OLD PHOTOS of JAPAN.
 Retrieved on June 26, 2022 (GMT) from https://www.oldphotosjapan.com/photos/768/ginza-and-kyobashi